-5.1.14.
+5.1.8.
 Natural-id

 Although we recommend the use of surrogate keys as primary keys, you should try to identify natural keys for all entities.
 A natural key is a property or combination of properties that is unique and non-null.
 It is also immutable.
-Map the properties of the natural key inside the <natural-id> element.
+Map the properties of the natural key as @NaturalId or map them inside the <natural-id> element.
 Hibernate will generate the necessary unique key and nullability constraints and, as a result, your mapping will be more self-documenting.